nekomeowww/elapsing/README.md

 }
 ```

-It will outputs the following result with colors:
+It will output the following result with colors:

 ```shell
 ── elapsing.TestStats